Which Foods Are Potential Migraine Triggers?: Understanding Food Chemicals

 Common food chemicals that trigger migraine

 The food chemicals that are thought to be the primary culprits to trigger migraine attacks are listed below.
 Some are naturally occurring, while others are added to foods.
 I’ve included some information on each of the food chemicals as well as links to good resources to learn about each one.
 A quick web search of any of the terms will also lead you to comprehensive guides.

 Tyramine: Some foods, like snow peas and nuts, are naturally high in tyramine, but it’s primarily found in foods that are aged, fermented, stored for a long time, or aren't fresh.
 Cheese and deli meat are often culprits.

-Nitrates/nitrites: Nitrates/nitrites are found in cured meats and certain vegetables, like celery, spinach, beets and lettuce.
-(The link is to an article encouraging readers to eat vegetables high in nitrates, but it’s the most accessible list I could find and the information still applies.)
+Nitrates/nitrites: Nitrates/nitrites are found in cured meats and certain vegetables, like celery, spinach, beets, and lettuce.

 Sulfates/sulfites: Food additives are the primary source of sulfates/sulfites, though wine and beer are naturally high in them.
 To find added sulfites, look for the words sulfite, bisulfite, metabisulfite, or sulfur in the list of ingredients.
 Those words will usually be combined with another word or two, like sulfur dioxide or potassium bisulfite.
 (The beginning of the linked article addresses allergic reactions to sulphites; scroll down for food lists.)